 00189_imu part).
 The files can be found here:

-To set IMU functionality on or off, you need to send message on the
+To set IMU functionality on or off, you need to call the

 Now, you need to reset the board to apply changes.
-You can do this by turning on and off the whole Rover, or by sending an empty message on the
+You can do this by turning on and off the whole Rover, or by calling the